Justintime50/easypost-tools-ui/README.md

 **EasyPost API:** You'll need a test or production API key from [EasyPost's website](https://easypost.com).
 Create an account and grab the API key you'd like to use.
 If using your production API key, make sure to setup billing info on your EasyPost account.

 1) This project requires [Docker](https://www.docker.com/products/docker-desktop) and an account.
 Install and login to Docker.
 2) Add your EasyPost API Key to the `.env` file found in `/laravel`.
 3) Run `cp .env.example .env` to create the file.
 4) Run `php artisan key:generate`
+5) Run `php composer.phar install`
-5) Run `docker-compose up -d` in the project's root directory and you'll be all set!
+6) Run `docker-compose up -d` in the project's root directory and you'll be all set!

 <i>Alternatively to setting up via Docker, you can install PHP and run `php artisan serve` in the `/laravel` directory to start up the web server.</i>